How long does my certification last?

 If you allow your certification to lapse your name will be removed from the official list of USCC-Certified individuals.

 What else do I need to know about certification renewal?

 A certain number of certified professionals are randomly chosen for an audit of continuing professional development.
 If you are audited, you will receive notification by mail indicating that you will need to submit copies of the original PDH documentation which you received from the training provider or instructor when you completed the training or course.

-With this in mind, keep copies of your PDH materials for at least one year after your recertification expiration date.
+With this in mind, keep copies of your PDH materials for at least three years after earning them.